An average case efficient algorithm for solving two-variable linear Diophantine equations: Revisited algorithms

 In DEA-R, there are more basic arithmetic operations (division, multiplication, subtraction, and comparison) in one iteration as compared to Extended Euclid's algorithm.
 Assume that $R_{EE}$ and $R_{A}$ denote the number of recursive function calls of Extended Euclid's algorithm and DEA-R, respectively.
 It is explained in \cite{deora2023algorithm}, that always $R_{EE} \ge R_A$.
 It is also given that the criteria for DEA-R being more efficient is that the difference between the number of recursive calls in both the algorithms must be greater than $\frac{1}{3}$ of the number of recursive calls in the Extended Euclid's algorithm.
 Thus, DEA-R will be more efficient than Extended Euclid's algorithm only when the following relation holds:

 or i.e., the number of recursive calls in DEA-R must be less than two-thirds of that in extended Euclid's algorithm.
-In this paper, we claim that condition (\ref{eq8}) is applicable only when the bit size of the third input $|c|\le max(|a|,|b|)$.
-Analysis of the different values of $c$ finds that the $c$ values that take the same number of recursive function calls for a fixed value of $a$ and $b$ are all in the same general form of $c=a_i+Q_ia_{i+1}$.
+In this paper, we claim that condition (\ref{eq8}) is applicable only when the bit size of $|c|\le max(|a|,|b|)$.
+By analysis of the different values of $c$ we find that the $c$ values that take the same number of recursive function calls for a fixed value of $a$ and $b$ are expressible as $c=a_i+Q_ia_{i+1}$, where $a_i$'s are explained in notations section.
 In section 4, we observe the number of recursive function calls as a function of the value of $c$.
 We see that this function is periodic, and we find the period as well.